 The Student Right-to-Know and Campus Security Act of 1990 was revised as the “The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act of 1998” with additional revisions under the 2008 Reauthorization of Higher Education Opportunity Act.

 UA Little Rock crime statistics are prepared and distributed annually to current and prospective faculty, staff, and students.
+The report is list on the UA Little Rock website and persons requesting a paper copy of the report can contact UA Little Rock Police Department for a copy.

 University offices and individuals with significant responsibility for student and campus activities are canvassed to assure full compliance and inclusion regarding confidential reporting and the collection of crime statistics for this report.